 Best Adventure: Kasiiya Papagayo, Costa Rica

-Intimacy is one of the property’s greatest strength, as each of the five uber-chic tented suites is private and secluded amongst the monkey-topped trees—three mere steps from the sandy beach, and two high up on a hill for primo whale watching and surreal panoramas.
+Intimacy is one of the property’s greatest strength, as each of the five uber-chic tented suites is private and secluded, among the monkey-topped trees.
+You and your partner will be three mere steps from the sandy beach and in an ideal spot for primo whale watching and surreal panoramas.

-At Kasiiya Papagayo, the all-inclusive rates include mouthwatering multi-course menus three meals a day, ever-changing in response to what’s fresh and available locally (especially when it comes to just-caught seafood), served by the sand or up at the Chef’s Table after a world-class sunset.
+At Kasiiya Papagayo, the all-inclusive rates include a rotating, mouthwatering, multi-course menu that's based on what’s fresh and available locally (especially when it comes to just-caught seafood).
+You can enjoy your dishes by the sand or up at the Chef’s Table after a world-class sunset.
 Gaze at the stars from a telescope before retiring each night to a dream-filled bed in your personal paradise.

 Best Wildlife: Abu Camp, Botswana